-River Lee White-legged Damselfly were found within multiple monads just south of Ware during the Investigation.
+River Lee Existing White-legged Damselfly records date back from before 2010.
+The monads surveyed near Ware during the Investigation did not produce any sightings.

 River Roding Most of the records for this river date from the 80s and 90s.